darekf77/taon/docs/FRAMEWORK.md

 Injectable classes for subscribing to entity events base on <https://typeorm.io/listeners-and-subscribers>

-Subscribers are not accessible inside browser.
+You should use Subscribers only inside server code.

 ```ts
 @Taon.Subscriber({